 Natural ways to battle stress

 There isn’t only one road to a state of calm.
 Exercise, time spent in nature, and journaling, are just three methods that have been scientifically proven to help keep stress at bay.
-Of the many practices which are recommended for this purpose, Eastern holistic activities such as mindfulness meditation, yoga, and Tai Chi have proven so effective that these therapies are so often recommended in settings such as eating disorder recovery and substance abuse centers.
+Many people also find that using products like the best CBD oil has helped to keep their mind as a quiet oasis of relaxation and calm.
+Plus of the many practices which are recommended for this stress relief purpose, Eastern holistic activities such as mindfulness meditation, yoga, and Tai Chi have proven so effective that these therapies are so often recommended in settings such as eating disorder recovery and substance abuse centers (such as Arista Recovery).
 The secret of these practices is ‘mindfulness’ or ‘keeping the mind in the here and now’.
 This approach is so powerful because rather than asking us to eliminate difficult or stressful thoughts and emotions from our mind, it encourages us to recognize and accept them without judgement, nevertheless realizing that they are temporary and that they can exist without being reacted to in a negative way.

 Mindfulness and other stress-reducing approaches remind us that ‘all things shall pass’ – including tough times and worries.
 It is important to accept stress as a ‘necessary evil’ yet tackle it with courage, using proven methods to stop it from leading us into poor lifestyle decisions such as overeating, drinking, and substance abuse.
 Not only will a healthy diet and lifestyle boost our chances of a long life, it will also keep our skin looking young, hydrated, and free of triggers for potentially painful or unsightly skin problems.